Automattic/jetpack/readme.txt

 **Bug Fixes**

+* Subscriptions: show the correct notification in the subscription form when the email is already subscribed. #6603
 * Sync: remove deprecated `jetpack_publicize_post` action. #6567
 * VideoPress: avoid PHP Notices when fetching information about a video. #6527